 YOUR FIRST STEPS

 When it comes to marketing a business – specifically an auto repair shop – there are some things you will want to take care of immediately.
-And, if you’re like many, you’re a mechanic by trade so marketing is probably not your cup of tea giant can of Monster.
+And, if you’re like many, you’re a mechanic by trade, so marketing is probably not your cup of tea or a giant can of Monster.
 That’s why we’re here.
 We know what is often overlooked or passed over to be done at a later time.
 These “first steps” will help you build a solid foundation for your shop.

-When selecting someone to help you develop your brand consider someone who knows and understands your industry.
+When selecting someone to help you develop your brand, consider someone who knows and understands your industry.
 The professional you hire should ask a lot of questions to understand who you are, who you are trying to reach, and what you want them to feel when they encounter you and your company.
 These questions will guide the development of your brand.

 Purchase your domain name!
 That’s the www.whatever.com your website will be housed at.
 It stinks to find the perfect name and then find the .com is already taken.
 This goes for the Facebook business page too.

 - Read: They Ask You Answer.
 Yep, another book.
 Again, I promise you will find your time spent reading this well worth the knowledge you’ll gain!
 Reading They Ask You Answer will provide you with numerous ideas for blogs to write, videos to record, and content to share with your customers.
 We love inspiring our customers with this book because it removes the fear and frustration of not knowing what to do with marketing.
-This book will teach you to listen (and I mean really listen) to your customers: their fears, concerns, curiosities, etc. When you know what they want to know then you can record a video answering their question, turn it into a blog, put it in your email campaigns, create a social media campaign, put the video on YouTube, and much more.
-All of this from reading one book!
+This book will teach you to listen (and I mean really listen) to your customers: their fears, concerns, curiosities, etc. When you know what they want to know, you can record a video answering their question, turn it into a blog, put it in your email campaigns, create a social media campaign, put the video on YouTube, and much more.
+All of this is from reading one book!

 - Location, hours, contact info